messagemedia/messages-nodejs-sdk/README.md

 ```

 ### Send an MMS
-Destination numbers (`destination_number`) should be in the [E.164](http://en.wikipedia.org/wiki/E.164) format.
-For example, `+61491570156`.
+Destination and source number should be in the [E.164](http://en.wikipedia.org/wiki/E.164) format.
+For example, `+61491570156` NOT `0491570156`.
 For detailed information about the body parameters, visit the [API documentation](https://developers.messagemedia.com/code/messages-api-documentation/).

 #### Asynchronous
 ```javascript